-HU22 is a rapid response aid project established in the first days of the war by a group of experts and volunteers from Ukraine, the USA, Canada and Australia.
-The overhead and administration for the Help Ukraine 22 project is capped at less than 10% of funds raised.
-HU22 is laser-locked in on its “RRR” mission:
+HUOP is a rapid response humanitarian aid project established in the first days of the war by a group of experts and volunteers from Ukraine and the United States.
+Administrative costs are capped at 10% of funds raised.
+HU22 is laser-locked in on its “4R” mission:

 RELIEF - We are organizing shelter and aid.

 RESUPPLY - We provide critical humanitarian supplies.

 RESCUE - We help people get to safety.